WEDNESDAY, NOVEMBER 23, 2011

 Margaret proved to be the ideal candidate.
 She is a very hard worker.
 She is always happy and fits well into the company culture.
 Most importantly, she can do the required tasks well.
 Margaret has worked at Drugstore.com for over a year.
 Her job coach works with Jim and Brooke to find simple accommodations that keep Margaret productive, like an elevator key card that allows her to figure out which floor she needs to go to next, and timers in the break rooms that let her know it is time to move on to the next task.
 In the beginning the job coach was with her every hour she worked., By developing natural supports from her co-workers, her coach now only comes for half an hour a week, just to check in.

 Margaret is a regular employee.
 She works two – three hour shifts a week, cleaning the break rooms and stocking the office supply cupboards.
 Soon, she may move to 3 days a week and add some other tasks to her list of responsibilities such as cleaning conference rooms or delivering packages.
 Margaret feels valued, she has co-workers that she likes and that like her, she has her own cubicle, she earns a paycheck, and contributes to the success of her employer.

 posted by AtWork! at 10:30 AM

-AtWork!'s mission is to help people with disabilities be productive, integrated and contributing members of their communities.
+AtWork!'s mission is to empower people with disabilities to be productive, integrated and contributing members of their communities.